Hi-Media/EmrMonitoring/README.md

     "key-pair-file": "The path and name of your PEM/private key file" }
 ```

+The `key-pair-file` key is especially used to open a SSH tunnel to the master node and consult Hadoop JobTracker.

 If necessary, adapt `emr_cli_bin`, `aws_access_key` and `aws_secret_key` keys
 of `$aConfig['Himedia\EMR']` in `conf/config.php`.